 The Colosseum is one of the most popular monuments in Rome (and the whole world) and every day it receives thousands of visitors eager to see its galleries, its intricacies and its spectacular stands.

-Getting tickets for the Colosseum is easy, there is quite a varied offer on the internet (I recommend you to avoid 100% to go through the long lines at the ticket offices) and unfortunately, it is difficult to find discounts and practically impossible to find free tickets.
+Getting tickets for the Colosseum is easy.
+There is quite a varied offer on the Internet (I recommend avoiding 100% to go through the long queues at the ticket offices) and, unfortunately, it is difficult to find discounts and practically impossible to find free tickets.

-Visit the Colosseum with direct access without having to wait in line at the ticket office and at the best price.
+Visit the Colosseum with direct access without waiting in line at the ticket office and at the best price.

 With the skip-the-line tickets you can tour the Colosseum, the Roman Forum and the Palatine Hill at your own pace with a digital audio guide and at a very reasonable price.

-This is one of the most famous and therefore most visited monuments in Rome, so without a doubt the best idea is to buy your tickets online in advance and avoid the long queues at the ticket offices.
+This is one of the most famous and therefore most visited monuments in Rome, so the best idea is definitely to buy your tickets online in advance and avoid the long queues at the ticket offices.
 Thanks to these digital tickets for the Colosseum you will not have to print anything, just show them at the access point will be enough.
+In addition, they are economical tickets, as they include access to the three monuments: the Colosseum, the Roman Forum and the Palatine Hill.

-In addition, you can take advantage of this ticket to visit the Roman Forum and the Palatine Hill, two other must-sees of the Eternal City.
-With the digital audio guide that you can download you will be able to visit the three great monuments understanding the historical context and the value they represent for the Roman history and the world in general.
+With the digital audio guide that you can download you can tour the three great monuments understanding the historical context and the value they represent for the Roman history and the world in general.

-There are certain groups that are entitled to get free or reduced price tickets.
-This is, in general terms, the list of people who could benefit from discounts:
+Certain groups are entitled to free or reduced-price tickets.
+The following is a general list of people who are eligible for discounts: